ryanrudolfoba/SteamOS-Waydroid-Installer/README.md

 <a href="https://youtu.be/06T-h-jPVx8?si=pTWAlmcYyk9fHa38"> <img src="https://github.com/ryanrudolfoba/SteamOS-Waydroid-Installer/blob/main/android.jpg"/> </a>
 </p>

+# What's New (as of February 07 2024)
+1. removed weston. been testing cage for several weeks now and this is way better than weston.
+2. added custom hosts file to block ads

 # What's New (as of February 05 2024)
 1. merged PR - [Add fixed key layout file for Steam Deck controller](https://github.com/ryanrudolfoba/SteamOS-Waydroid-Installer/pull/19)
 2. SteamOS 3.5.14 works.
 No need to recompile kernel module as it uses the same kernel from 3.5.13